stipxx/Weather/README.md

    Add It from here: https://discordbots.org/bot/393285268930691072

 # ✔️ Need help with Weather?
-Or wanna hang and see stip and see some early development information?
-IT JUST DROPPED..
-JOIN! ✔️
+Or wanna hang and see stip and see some early development information? ✔️
   IT JUST DROPPED..
 JOIN!

   MOTHERFIN LINK: